Whole Foods Market© commits to full GMO transparency

 2 Plants that have been altered through a technique that changes their genetic makeup, producing new combination of genes and traits that do not occur in nature, including the possibility of the introduction genes from other species, are called genetically modified organisms (GMOs) or genetically engineered (GE) foods.

 President and Chief Operating Officer

-A.C.
-Gallo learned to enjoy good food and the importance of food presentation growing up.
+From an early age, A.C.
+Gallo was taught to appreciate food and the art of food presentation.

 Executive Vice President of Operations

 A supermarket industry veteran of more than 20 years, David Lannon began his career in the Boston area working in produce with Bread & Circus in 1986, working his way up to director of operations.